zswitten/zswitten.github.io/_posts/2023-02-13-content-classifiers.markdown

 So what are you supposed to do?
 The best and simplest strategy, something you can always fall back on, is to say "Hey, that person who was posting a lot of nudity before?
 They're probably still posting a lot of nudity."
 Having a, call it a mischievousness index for your users gives you a huge leg up when they repeatedly try to get around your filters.
 I'm not saying to totally lock out repeat offenders.
 People change.
 But you can certainly use user-level features in combination with content-level features to make your classifier more resilient.

 Now let's talk LLMs.
 OpenAI has a classifier[^1] that looks at ChatGPT's outputs and effectively says either "Yup this is OK", or "This is bad".
 If it's bad enough, they write an orange warning to the screen.
-There also seems to be some system[^2] that looks at prompts and says "Nope, not touching this one, it's going to make me write a bad post", at which point the model backs out of its normal text-completion behavior and spits out boilerplate about how it's only allowed to make good posts, not bad ones.
+There's also some system[^2] within ChatGPT that looks at prompts and says "Nope, not touching this one, it's going to make me write a bad post", at which point the model backs out of its normal text-completion behavior and spits out boilerplate about how it's only allowed to make good posts, not bad ones.

 Way back in November [two years ago in machine learning time], [a lot of people](https://twitter.com/zswitten/status/1598380220943593472) had fun tricking and cajoling ChatGPT into saying bad things.
 I was among them.
 Like the endlessly adaptive nipple purveyors from the social media section, we were able to find many ways to cajole and coerce ChatGPT to make bad posts of all kinds.
 People found a dozen diverse hacks in the first week alone.
 Can these holes be plugged?
 Yes.
 Can future holes be preplugged?
 Doubtful.